Piccolo: Traditional use

-Piccolos are now mainly manufactured in the key of C. In the early 20th century, piccolos were manufactured in D♭ as they were an earlier model of the modern piccolo.
-For this D♭ piccolo, John Philip Sousa wrote the famous solo in the final repeat of the closing section (trio) of his march "The Stars and Stripes Forever".
+Piccolos are now mainly manufactured in the key of C or D. In the early 20th century, piccolos were manufactured in D♭ as they were an earlier model of the modern piccolo.
+For this D♭ piccolo, John Philip Sousa wrote the solo in the final repeat of the closing section (trio) of his march "The Stars and Stripes Forever".

 Although once made of wood, glass, or ivory, piccolos today are made from plastic, resin, brass, nickel silver, silver, and a variety of hardwoods, most commonly grenadilla.
 Finely made piccolos are often available with a variety of options similar to the flute, such as the split-E mechanism.
 Most piccolos have a conical body with a cylindrical head, like the Baroque flute and later flutes before the popularization of the Boehm bore used in modern flutes.
 Unlike other woodwind instruments, in most wooden piccolos, the tenon joint that connects the head to the body has two interference fit points surrounding the cork and metal side of the piccolo body joint.

 The piccolo is used alongside marching drums in traditional formations at the Carnival of Basel, Switzerland.

-In 2014, a festival was born entirely dedicated to the piccolo,[1] the International Piccolo Festival, which takes place annually in July in Grado, Italy.
+In 2014, a festival was born entirely dedicated to the piccolo, the International Piccolo Festival, which takes place annually in July in Grado, Italy.

 Repertoire

-There are a number of pieces for piccolo alone by such composers as Samuel Adler, Miguel del Aguila, Robert Dick, Michael Isaacson, David Loeb, Stephen Hough, Polly Moller, Vincent Persichetti, Karlheinz Stockhausen, and Brian Ferneyhough.
+There are a number of pieces for piccolo alone by such composers as Samuel Adler, Miguel del Aguila, Robert Dick, Michael Isaacson, David Loeb, Amanda Harberg, Stephen Hough, Polly Moller, Vincent Persichetti, Karlheinz Stockhausen, and Brian Ferneyhough.